sammcj/mcp-package-docs/docs/go-rewrite.md

 - [x] Fixed module path issues by updating the go.mod file to use the correct module path

 ### Next Steps
-1. Complete the implementation of tool handlers for each tool
+1. Complete the implementation of remaining tool handlers:
-2. Implement handlers for other language-specific logic (Go, Python, Rust, Swift)
-3. Set up a basic `Makefile` for lint, build, test and version commands
-4. Ensure that the release process includes updating the version both in the tags and the version that is reported by the built application
+   - `describe_python_package`
+   - `describe_rust_package`
+   - `describe_swift_package`
+2. Create handler files for each language (similar to go_handler.go)
+3. Implement unit tests for the handlers and utilities
+4. Set up GitHub Actions workflow for CI/CD
+5. Consider implementing caching for documentation results to improve performance

 ## IMPORTANT INFORMATION